WeAreManda/ml_client/README.md

-# GcfRuby : simple predictions with google cloud functions
+# MLClient : simple predictions with google cloud functions

 This gem allows interaction within ruby code with various APIs hosted in google cloud functions.
 It is primarly designed to predict results of machine learning models and works synchronously (for light predictions) or asynchronously (for heavier predictions).